eclipse-tractusx/tractusx-edc/docs/development/decision-records/2026-08-10-refresh-token-retire-on-acknowledgement/README.md

 with HTTP 504, or the consumer cancels and the access log shows 499.
 The provider has rotated; the consumer still holds the old refresh token; it never saw the new one.
 Every subsequent refresh is answered with HTTP 401 because the token presented no longer matches the stored one.
-The transfer is permanently broken and can only be recovered by renegotiating the contract — for a failure mode that is a plain network timeout.
+The transfer is permanently broken and can only be recovered by restarting the transfer process — for a failure mode that is a plain network timeout.

 The observation that resolves this is that **the acknowledgement already exists in the protocol**.
 A consumer that presents the new refresh token can only have obtained it from the response it is confirming.
 No extra message, no profile change, and no timer is needed — the provider simply defers retirement until it sees that evidence.

+The refresh token is sender-constrained: holding one does not authorise a refresh.
+Every request must also carry an authentication token signed with the key behind the consumer's DID and issued by the participant the EDR was issued to (`AuthTokenAudienceRule`), so an intercepted or leaked refresh token is unusable on its own, however often it is replayed.
+Retention changes how long the consumer's own copy stays valid, not who is able to use it.

 ## Approach